 Aquatic Science Careers

 Marine biology is a major area, being the study of marine organisms, their behaviours, and their interactions with the environment.
-Specializations within aquatic science can centre on a particular species, organism, behavior, technique, or ecosystem.
+Specialisations within aquatic science can centre on a particular species, organism, behaviour, technique, or ecosystem.
 There are many divisions of marine biology - for example, marine biotechnology, where scientists develop and test drugs derived from marine organisms.

 Aquaculture concerns the management of fisheries and hatcheries, where fish eggs are incubated and hatched, before the growing fish are released into the wild or sold to fish farms.
 Farmed species might be fish, eels, crustaceans, shellfish, algae, turtles, etc. Marine biologists, engineers and technicians are involved in aquaculture work.